miharyjoe/miharyjoe/README.md

 <div id="quote" align="center">
   <summary>Quote of the Day</summary>
   <p>
-    “You’ve got to visualize where you’re headed and be very clear about it.
-Take a Polaroid picture of where you’re going to be in a few years.”  –   Sara Blakely
+    “Follow your passion.
+The rest will attend to itself.
+If I can do it, anybody can do it.
+It’s possible.
+And it’s your turn.
+So go for it.
+It’s never too late to become what you always wanted to be in the first place.”  –  J. Michael Straczynski
   </p>
 </div>